couchbaselabs/Grocery-Sync-iOS/README.md

 That's it!
 Now that you're set up, you can just use the Run command again after making changes to the demo code.

+### Configuring sync

+As configured, the app doesn't sync anywhere by default.
+The user can tap the "Configure" button and enter the URL of a remote database to sync with.
+To experiment with this, you can use `http://sync.couchbasecloud.com/grocery-sync/`, which is a database we've set up in Couchbase Cloud for this purpose.
+Or if you set up your own local Sync Gateway, you'd use a URL like `http://mycomputer.local:4984/grocery-sync/` (filling in your computer's hostname or IP address.)

 ## Adding Couchbase Lite to your existing Xcode project